jypipi/cse15l-lab-reports/lab-report-4-week-8.md

 * Discussion

-#[Discussion here]
+For this situation, a small code change cannot fix this bug with separated parentheses and brackets in multiple lines.
+The error shown in the above output can be fixed with two lines of code in which an if statement is used to check if there is a potential link in the remaining substring.
+However, since the CommonMark does not accept those URLs within separated parentheses while my program counts the content within () as a valid link, an involved change is needed to deal with the separated parentheses and brackets and exclude the URLs within them, which would exceed the number of 10 lines of code change.

 # Conclusion

-Today, we covered a main theme that testing and debugging our Markdown Parse program via JUnit tests and code snippets that provide multiple situations:
+In this report, we covered a main theme that testing and debugging our Markdown Parse program via JUnit tests and code snippets that provide multiple situations:

 1) Inline Code with Backticks